 Looking backward, I can see a little table, two cane-bottom chairs, and a secondhand typewriter in one corner of the county agent’s office in the basement of the courthouse in Columbia.
 A little sign on the table read ‘The Tennessee Farm Bureau’.
 It was a good thing the sign was there, else we might have been overlooked.

-First President of the Tennessee Farm Bureau Federation (1921-1946)
+First President of the Tennessee Farm Bureau Federation

 Over its many years of existence, the Tennessee Farm Bureau has provided many services for the membership of the organization.
 It began as an organization lobbying for the betterment of its members.
 Much of the legislation we have today is because of the Farm Bureau and its early efforts.
 The organization continues to work with agricultural legislation and has full-time lobbyists working in Nashville.
-The Public Affairs Department works daily providing help for members in areas such as private property rights, taxation, regulations, and other legislative issues facing the membership.
+The public policy department works daily providing help for members in areas such as private property rights, taxation, regulations and other legislative issues facing the membership.